 Shannon L. Bowring

 Shannon L. Bowring is a writer and editor based out of mid-coast Maine.
 Her stories and essays have appeared in numerous journals, including Raleigh Review, Slush Pile Magazine, Archipelago, Waterwheel Review, The Seventh Wave, and JMWW.
 Her work has been nominated for a Pushcart and a Best of the Net and was selected for Best Small Fictions 2021.
-One of her stories in her not-yet-published linked collection was chosen as a Finalist for the Maine Writers & Publishers Alliance 2021 Maine Literary Awards.
-In January 2022, Shannon will graduate with her MFA from Stonecoast, where she currently serves as Editor-in-Chief for the Stonecoast Review.
+Shannon earned her MFA from Stonecoast, where she served as Editor-in-Chief for the Stonecoast Review.
 When she’s not writing, Shannon works as a cataloger for her local library.
 She enjoys reading, baking (and eating), and rewatching favorite shows while snuggling with her nearly-toothless cat.
 Follow her on Facebook and Instagram.